Structure for those who want precision.

 You’ll do the pre-session work and start making progress immediately.

-You’ll go into the first session feeling prepared, clear, and in control — because you’ll finally understand what’s been driving this.
+You’ll go into the first session feeling prepared, clear, and in control—because you’ll finally understand what’s been driving this.

 Attend the first 2 sessions.
-If you don't feel "holy sh*t, this is actually working" — full refund minus $85 for the materials because they're yours to keep.
+If you don't feel "holy sh*t, this is actually working"—full refund minus $85 for the materials because they're yours to keep.

 My Promise to You

-I don’t offer “hope for the best” coaching.
+I don’t offer “I hope this works for them” coaching.

 Your role is to show up and follow the instructions.